How to Unlock the Hidden Knowledge in Your Enterprise

 “Since the day they opened their doors, they’ve probably been answering customer or client queries, pitching for business, and managing suppliers.
 Professional and financial services firms will have also been analyzing laws and regulations, carrying out complex due diligence and advising on sophisticated deals.”

-MacDonald says the key reason for this is that this knowledge is locked away in ‘unstructured’ formats such as memoranda, reports, contracts, and documents.
+“In the process, they will have generated a lot of knowledge - most of which remains untapped, or at least under-exploited.”
+MacDonald explains the key reason for this is that this knowledge is locked away in ‘unstructured’ formats such as memoranda, reports, contracts, and documents.

 The systems don’t necessarily integrate or talk to each other, and sometimes, they may not even be digital.
 So, finding the right information essentially means going through every single system or document bank—a process that can take so much time and effort that it’s often not worth pursuing at all.